 They’re areas of thickened skin.
-Painless calluses can frequently occur on feet and the hands of guitar players, tennis players, and construction workers.
+Painless calluses can frequently occur on the feet and hands of guitar players, tennis players, and construction workers.
 Under those circumstances, calluses are beneficial and needed.

 Causes of corns and calluses